 You dine on the site of the former foyer of Preston’s Public Hall, a distinguished building that welcomed the likes of The Beatles and Led Zeppelin, before being partly demolished in 1986.

 Prior to life as the Public Hall, this was Preston’s Corn Exchange – a bustling marketplace.
-In 1842, the significant date we have chosen to honour as the name of our new venue, the Plug Plot Riots saw Prestonians stand defiant and proud at unfair wage reductions.
+In 1842, the significant date we have chosen to honour as the name of our venue, the Plug Plot Riots saw Prestonians stand defiant and proud at unfair wage reductions.
 This moment is immortalised in the Preston Martyrs statue you see outside of the building.

-While the site has enjoyed playing part of the local night life scene for the last couple of decades, the refreshed and reinvigorated 1842 brings something completely new to the city.
+While the site has enjoyed playing part of the local night life scene for the last couple of decades, the refreshed and reinvigorated 1842 brings something completely unique to the city.
 Our talented team inject international experience to 1842, with a vision of creating a truly irresistible contemporary dining, drinking and dancing destination.